josemiguelhpz/front-or-back/README.md

 - Open a terminal at the root of the project
 - Execute `npx front-or-back`
 - Follow instructions from the CLI

+## Tip
+use `npx front-or-back --english` or `npx front-or-back --e` if you want to skip languaje menu part. use `npx front-or-back --spanish` or `npx front-or-back --s` if you want to obtain instructions in spanish.